Real Japanese Ghost Stories

 Scary summer stories from Savvy readers all across Japan.

-Summer and ghost stories go hand-in-hand in Japan.
+Summer and Japanese ghost stories go hand-in-hand in Japan.
 With Obon (the Japanese festival of the dead) being one of the highlights of the month, it’s a time for people to share spooky stories or go out and test their livers with visits to haunted houses and locations across the country.

-Given the pandemic and recent uptick in COVID-19 numbers caused by the coronavirus, most haunted attractions have changed their systems to make them mask and social distancing friendly for the foreseeable future.
 One that I’ve heard good things about is the ghostly wedding ceremony event at Asakusa’s Hanayashiki, which starts from Aug.
 7 and runs to Oct.
 3. Or if you prefer, you can order a zekkyo kyukyusha (絶叫救急車, or “scream-inducing ambulance”) online that will come to your home to scare the daylights out of you.

-Here is a collection of supernatural stories from Japanese and non-Japanese folks alike living across Japan.
+Here is a collection of supernatural Japanese ghost stories from Japanese and non-Japanese folks alike living across Japan.
 If you have one you’d like to share, feel free to add it to the comment section below!

 The White Shadow